chrismademe/twilight-docs/src/posts/syntax/posts/javascript-and-css.md

 </Script>
 ```

-These will be saved in the `assets` directory of your output directory.
+These will be saved in the `assets` directory, which can be set on the Compiler.

 ```txt
 assets/